-A letter/fax/e-mail is sent to a selected recipient (but in actual fact is sent to many recipients) making an offer that would result in a large pay off for the recipient (“victim”).
-The details vary and large amounts of money are usually involved.
-Whilst a vast majority of recipients do not respond to these requests, a very small percentage does, enough to make the fraud worthwhile.
-Invariably, the victims’ banking details as well as sums of money are said to be required in advance in order to facilitate the payment of the funds.
-Essentially, the promised money transfer never happens and in addition the fraudsters may use the victims’ banking details to withdraw money for themselves.
+A 419-scam illegal way of getting money from an individual/s by sending them an email promising that they will make a lot of money if they invest in a business activity which in fact does not exist.
+The details given to the recipient (“Victim”) vary, but the common element is always large sums of money being mentioned to make it attractive.
+While the vast majority of recipients do not respond to these requests, a very small percentage do, which is enough to make this type of fraud worthwhile.
+The modus operandi entails requesting the victims’ banking details as well as sums of money in advance, to facilitate the payment of the promised funds.
+Essentially, the promised money transfer to the victim never happens and in addition the fraudsters may use the victims’ banking details to withdraw money for themselves.

-- Letter/e- mail/fax that sounds too good to be true.
+- Email content that sounds too good to be true.

-- The promise of large sums of money for little or no effort on your part.
+- The promise of large sums of money for little or no effort on the victim’s part.

-- The victim does not know the person who has sent the letter/fax/e- mail.
+- The victim does not know the person who has sent the email.

-- The letter usually states that the victim has won a prize/lottery/inheritance.
+- An email which states that the victim has won a prize/lottery or has been left an inheritance.

-- Payments are requested to be made by moneygram.
+- Payments requested to be made by MoneyGram.

-- Genuine companies’ letterheads are utilised to convince the victim of the authenticity of their request.
+- Genuine companies’ letterheads are utilised to convince the victim of the authenticity of the request.

-- The amount of money involved is always substantial, usually millions of dollars or pounds.
+- The amount of money involved is usually substantial (millions of dollars or pounds).

-- Letters are generally sent by someone claiming to be in a position of authority, such as a Government Official, Prince, Chief, Doctor, or the wife of a General, Barrister, Solicitor, Lawyer or Bank Official.
+- The communication is generally sent by someone claiming to be in a position of authority, such as a Government Official, Prince, Chief, Doctor, Solicitor, Lawyer or Bank Official.

 - They may use emotional bribery, such as claiming someone has died or is suffering from an illness.

-- The impression is given that you alone have been contacted, but the reality is that the same e-mail/letter/sms/fax was sent to thousands of people.
+- The impression is given that you alone have been contacted, but the reality is that the same email was sent to multiple other people.

-- You are always promised either all, or a substantial percentage, of the money in return for assisting the fraudster in some way.
+- The victim is always promised either all, or a substantial percentage, of the money in return for assisting the fraudster in some way.

-- You will almost certainly be asked to communicate by e-mail.
+- The victim will almost certainly be asked to communicate by email.

-- You can however forward a copy of the e-mail to the Internet Service Provider from where the e-mail originated.
-For example: email@example.com;firstname.lastname@example.org
+- You can however forward a copy of the e-mail to the Internet Service Provider from where the e-mail originated. example: firstname.lastname@example.org; email@example.com;firstname.lastname@example.org

 - If you have fallen victim, immediately contact the South African Police Services.